Notes

 Thanks to the efforts of the North Carolina Digital Heritage Center, researchers have free access to scores of digitized newspapers from all across the state.
 With the help of this service, I was able to find articles on Red from his birth to his wedding, which helped me form a more complete picture of who he was as a younger man.

 "Wonderful birthday celebrations are in store for baby John Ross," began Red's birth announcement in The Pilot, "for he has the same birthday as his great-grandfather Gschwind. . .and his uncle Paul Laubscher."
-Later issues of the paper would, indeed, record some wonderful triple birthday celebrations, painting a picture of a large, close-knit family of some importance--or at the very least interest—to the community.
+Later issues of the paper would, indeed, record some wonderful triple birthday celebrations, painting a picture of a large, close-knit family of some importance—or at the very least interest—to the community.

-In the fall of 1940, I found several accounts of Red's Boy Scout exploits—an overnight camp-out at Aberdeen Lake, second-level scouting tests, a jamboree—evidence of a childhood focused on becoming a person of high moral character and sound judgement.
+In the fall of 1940, I found several accounts of Red's Boy Scout exploits—an overnight camp-out at Aberdeen Lake, second-level scouting tests, a jamboree—evidence of a childhood focused on becoming a person of high moral character and sound judgment.
 In July of 1944, Red took to heart his old Boy Scout oath of duty "to God and country" and enlisted in the Navy.
 A few years later, the paper reported on his visit home from the service.
 Everything about the family seemed frankly unremarkable; there were no splashy front-page scandals to note.

 From 1946 - 1949, I couldn't find any accounts of Red, but he reappeared January 20, 1950, in an article describing his wedding ceremony, which had taken place three weeks earlier in Maryland.
 The details provided in the article raise some questions.
 Only Lillian's sister Maryann and brother-in-law were in attendance, serving as the matron-of-honor and best man.
 Lillian wore an aqua "costume" rather than the traditional white gown.
 The Schotts held a reception for the couple at home.
 Everything about the ceremony suggests that it was hastily put together, and the urgency surrounding the ceremony, particularly since Lillian had only turned 17 a few weeks before, raises one obvious question: Was Lillian pregnant?
 If an unplanned pregnancy had pressed the two into marriage, it must have ended in a miscarriage or stillbirth, testing the couple from the beginning.
 There's no way to know for certain at this point whether they married quickly out of necessity or youthful impatience.
 The documents provide the details; we infer the rest.